 I've listened to rifle hunters from across the country say over and again that once rifle season comes they can't seem to find any bull elk.
-When they can't find the bulls during the season's opener, they wait for the bulls to come to them after late season snows push the herds into the low country.
+When they can't find the bulls during the season's opener, they wait for the bulls to come to them, usually from a high vantage point after late season snows push the herd of elk into the low country.
 But waiting is risky, because if the snows don't come, the limited time left in the season is wasted.

 At the risk of bucking conventional wisdom, I will say that it is a mistake to wait until the late season for the bulls to come down.
 And to make sure I dig a hole that's tough to get out of, I'll also say that any hunter who can't find elk in the early rifle season is doing something wrong.
 In order to find bulls, you have to go where the bulls are.
 If that sounds overly simplified, it is.
 But it's true.

 So with rifle season fast approaching, I've compiled the top six overlooked rifle elk hunting techniques that will help you put elk meat in your freezer.

 Glassing for elk on open hillsides often leads to elk sightings, especially cows and young bulls.
 But some of the best sighting can be done in thick cover.
 Slipping quietly through thick timber and glassing even in the thickest fir re-growth areas can reveal big bulls.
 They do not get large without being smart, especially on public land, which makes this a dynamite elk hunting tactic.